ahmed3teba/Snake-Game/README.md

 an original snake game

-Download the files here -
+Download the files here,
-Go to "dist" folder
+go to "dist" folder,
-open the game -
+open the game ...
 Enjoy